samarthbhargav/tomt-data/TREC.md

 We've mapped the Reddit-TOMT dataset to the [TREC-ToT](https://trec-tot.github.io/) 2023 corpus, and released the queries in the same format as the TREC-ToT dataset.
+You can download the dataset [here](trec_dataset.zip).

 Not all queries were mapped.
 The number of queries successfully mapped are reported in the table below: